Adam Bland

-Adam Bland (born 26 August 1982) is an Australian professional golfer who has played on a number of the world's golf tours.
+Adam James Bland (born 26 August 1982) is an Australian professional golfer who has played on a number of the world's golf tours.

+Professional career

-Bland turned professional in 2005 and plays on the PGA Tour of Australasia.
+In 2005, Bland turned professional.
+He plays on the PGA Tour of Australasia.
 He won the 2005 Western Australia PGA Championship on the tour's developmental tour, the Von Nida Tour.
 He also played on the Gateway Tour in 2005 and had five top-10 finishes.
 He played on the Canadian Tour in 2007 and 2008 with six top-10s including two wins in 2007.
 He played on the Nationwide Tour (now Web.com Tour) from 2009 to 2011 with his best finish a playoff loss to Troy Merritt in the 2009 Mexico Open.

 He began playing on the Japan Golf Tour in 2014 and won the third event of the 2015 season, the Japan PGA Championship Nissin Cupnoodles Cup.